ANISKOCAPANAK ᑌᐸᑯᐦᑊ ᐊᓂᐢᑯᒐᐸᓇᐠ

 The idea from which 7TH GEN was sparked was the vision that positive stories of young Indigenous leaders need to be told.
 The time has come to share the stories of young Indigenous women, men, and non-binary people who are warriors, who have overcome challenges to thrive and inspire others.
 There are countless stories of young Indigenous people committed to making a powerful mark on the world.
 Every day, the successes that emerge from this generation are inspiring other young people to share their gifts, to overcome the obstacles they face, and to inspire others by living their best lives.
 There are so many young Indigenous people who want to share their inspiration with others and celebrate their culture.
 7TH GEN celebrates the accomplishments of young Indigenous people across Canada, and honours the Elders and Knowledge Keepers who supported them.

-Now in production on the second season, 7TH GEN also provides a showcase for young Indigenous filmmakers, writers, directors, producers, editors, etc…, who have been given the opportunity to share their gifts and gain more experience in the industry by creating content that focuses on Indigenous stories, culture, and spiritual lessons for an audience of all people around the world.
+7TH GEN also provides a showcase for young Indigenous filmmakers, writers, directors, producers, editors, etc…, who have been given the opportunity to share their gifts and gain more experience in the industry by creating content that focuses on Indigenous stories, culture, and spiritual lessons for an audience of all people around the world.

 Eagle Vision is located on Treaty 1 Territory, with head offices on Long Plain First Nation.